jitrapon/QuickOut/README.md

 11. frozen ball
 12. Tilt-screen only
 13. Special Ball
+14. Special Ball - Pick the most colored ball

 Business model
 1. Score sharing.
 Challenge players on social media.
 2. Energy game play time.
 3. Buy extra slot to hold special items (max 3)

+JSON data type
+1. Use it for your game configurations instead hard coding in a class.
+2. Use for mockup database
+3. Again instead hard coding object attributes (enemies, players) use JSON, it is much tidier, neat and flexible.